WillTheWater/WillTheWater/README.md

-- Hi, I’m Will
+- Peace, I’m Will
-- I’m learning C++ for game development
+- I’m an Ureal Engine/C++ game developer.
-- I’m looking to collaborate on projects
+- I'm always looking to collaborate on projects.